 Do you receive notification via email from Registry Operators if a URS Locked or URS Suspended domain name has been either deleted or purged?

+Comment from George Kirikos: also, renewals (as per various reports on the mailing list about issues with regards to that)

+Comment from Brian Beckham: Should this be reworded to capture the expiry/expiration concept?

-Do you receive information from ICANN with regard to the point of contact of the Back End Registry Operator (BERO) appointed by Registry Operators?
+Do you receive information from ICANN with regard to the point of contact of the Back End Registry Operator appointed by Registry Operators?

+Comment from George Kirikos: no need for "BERO" acronym, as the term is only used once in the entire document.

+Additional question proposed by the Documents Sub Team: An observation by the representative of a URS provider (FORUM) that providers had encountered some difficulties in communications with registries (the Providers Sub Team has included some language-related questions that may partially cover this issue).

 The Complaint